voronokKita/kaban-chan/README.md

 ![picture](kaban.jpg "Kaban-chan")

-One telegram bot to learn them all.
+One telegram bot to learn them all. https://t.me/KabanChan_bot

-Need to get a bot API from BotFather. <br>
+If you want to run a copy, you need to get a bot API from BotFather. <br>
 Need to install cURL.
 Possibly to open 5000 port and allow network connections. <br>
 Work on Windows do not guaranteed.